 A Healthy Balance

 The balance of your garage door is similar to the wheel alignment on your car; though it may be just an annoyance at first, the underlying cause is uneven wear of one or more components.
-Driving on a car with an alignment that is off wears out one tire faster than the other which can lead to expensive damage if not addressed, much in the same way as your garage door’s balance.
+Driving on a car with an alignment that is off worn-out one tire faster than the other which can lead to expensive damage if not addressed, much in the same way as your garage door’s balance.

 When you let your garage door sag for too long, eventually one spring will become much more worn than the other.
-When that happens, there is a possibility that the over stressed spring can snap and cause serious damage to your property or anybody who happens to be standing nearby.
+When that happens, there is a possibility that the overstressed spring can snap and cause serious damage to your property or anybody who happens to be standing nearby.
 Your garage door spring is arguably one of the most important components of your door system.
 Additionally, the weakened spring puts additional load on your garage door motor which often leads to premature failure and additional required repairs.
-Though not inherently dangerous, a worn out garage door motor is a huge inconvenience and can be a costly repair.
+Though not inherently dangerous, a worn-out garage door motor is a huge inconvenience and can be a costly repair.

 Trust the Experts

 When addressing a sagging or misaligned garage door, it is important to consult with a professional service like Absolute Overhead Door, first.
 If the sagging is caused by a broken garage spring, a simple replacement of the affected spring is likely the best fix.
-But if the problem is something more involved, it’s best to recruit a pro to avoid putting yourself in danger, or risk causing more damage to your home.
+But if the problem is something more involved, it’s best to recruit a pro to avoid putting yourself in danger or risk causing more damage to your home.